Odet de Coligny: Catholic career

-He occupied high church offices during this initial part of his career.
+Coligny occupied high church offices during this initial part of his career.
 He became prior of Saint-Étienne in Beaume in 1530.
 On 10 October 1531 he was nominated by the King to be Abbot of St. Euvertius in Orleans, for which he obtained the necessary papal bulls on 13 April 1533; he resigned the benefice in 1537.

 Cardinal

 At the papal consistory of 7 November 1533 (at 16 and while still a layman) Odet de Coligny was created cardinal deacon, receiving the red hat and the titular church of Santi Sergio e Bacco three days later.
 Soon afterwards he became Abbot of the royal abbey of Nôtre-Dame de Vauluisant (1534-1553).
 In 1534 he became a Canon of La Sainte-Chapelle in Paris.

 On 29 April 1534 Cardinal de Coligny's nomination to the metropolitan see of Toulouse by King Francis I was approved in Consistory by Pope Clement VII, despite his never having been ordained a priest.
 The Cardinal required a dispensation for the archbishopric, since he was only sixteen, far below the minimum canonical age.
 The dispensation was granted by Pope Clement on 28 August 1534.
 On 6 September 1534, Odet de Coligny was ordained Subdeacon, and on 13 September he was ordained Deacon.